1948 Lake Mead Boeing B-29 crash: History

-On 13 September 1945, “Lake Mead’s B-29,” serial number 45-21847, was put into service.
+On 13 September 1945, "Lake Mead's B-29", serial number 45-21847, was put into service.
 In 1947 it was stripped of armaments, re-classified as a reconnaissance B-29 (F-13), and moved into the Upper Atmosphere Research Project.
 The purpose of this project was to develop an intercontinental ballistic missile guidance system that used the sun for direction and positioning.
-The system was known as "Sun Tracker", and to test it a plane capable of high-altitude flight followed by a rapid low-level flight was needed.
+The system was known as the "Sun Tracker", and to test if a plane capable of high-altitude flight followed by a rapid low-level flight was needed.
 The B-29 was a useful test platform as it was the first mass-produced aircraft with a pressurized cockpit, and after World War II there were many surplus B-29s available.

 On 21 July 1948, after completing a run to 30000 ft, east of Lake Mead, Captain Robert M. Madison and the crew began a descent and leveled out just over 300 ft above the surface of Lake Mead.
 The crew described the lake as looking like a mirror, with the sun reflecting brightly off the surface.
 Along with a faulty altimeter, the pilot lost his depth perception from the glare of the lake surface.
 These conditions make judging height above a surface considerably more difficult.
 The aircraft then slowly began to descend below 100 ft until it struck the surface at 230 mi/h and started skipping along it.
 Three of the aircraft's four engines were ripped from its wings and the fourth burst into flames.
 The aircraft managed to gain around 250 ft but then settled back onto the water's surface in a nose-up attitude and slowly skiing to a stop.
 The five-man crew then evacuated into two life rafts and watched the aircraft sink.
 Though most of the crew was uninjured, the scanner, Sgt Frank Rico, broke his arm.

 The crew was rescued from the lake six hours later and was instructed not to disclose any details of the flight, its mission, or its loss.
 As the mission was classified, these details were not released until fifty years later.